Tanker hit in Gulf attacks heads to port - Journal du Cameroun

 “Obviously that can only be done if there is an independent entity that verifies those facts.”

-The oil tankers were 10 nautical miles apart and headed to Asia when they were struck by explosions early Thursday after passing through the Strait of Hormuz, some 25 nautical miles off Iran’s southern coast.
+The oil tankers hit Thursday morning were 10 nautical miles apart and headed to Asia when they were struck by explosions after passing through the Strait of Hormuz, some 25 nautical miles off Iran’s southern coast.

-The other vessel, the Front Altair, was carrying naphtha, a refined petroleum product.

-Iran has repeatedly warned that it could block the Hormuz Strait in a relatively low-tech, high-impact countermeasure to any attack by the United States.
+Blocking the Hormuz Strait would be a relatively low-tech, high-impact countermeasure Iran could take against any attack by the United States, and would severely disrupt global oil supplies.

-Doing so would disrupt oil tankers travelling out of the Gulf region to the Indian Ocean and global export routes.

 “It’s not going to be closed, it’s not going to be closed for long and they know it.
-They’ve been told in very strong terms,” Trump said.
+They’ve been told in very strong terms,” he said.

 burs-gw/par